mryang20/assignment05-stockholm/README.md

-Jimmy is the Information Architecht
+Jimmy is the Information Architect

 Irfan is the Designer